 |

-As shown above, during the first year, four months are devoted to fellows’ research interests.
-In the second year of training, fellows spend six months on clinical service in the PICU/CCU, with the remainder of time spent in research pursuits.
-The third year is tailored to the individual needs of each fellow, but includes at least eight to nine months of research and two months as a junior-level attending in the PICU.
+As shown above, during the first year, five blocks are devoted to fellows’ research interests.
+In the second year of training, fellows spend six blocks on clinical service in the PICU/CCU, with the remainder of time spent in research pursuits.
+The third year is tailored to the individual needs of each fellow, but includes at least nine to 10 blocks of research and two blocks as a junior-level attending in the PICU.
 A strong emphasis is placed on independent decision making by the fellows, especially as they gain experience.

-Fellows serve on in-house call every fourth night when “on service” and every seventh night when “off service.”
-The ICU is covered by two teams, consisting of one attending, two fellows, four residents and a full complement of social work, nutrition, pharmacy, Child Life and pastoral care support.
-Each night and weekend is covered by two fellows and two residents.
+Fellows perform in-house call every fourth night when “on service” and every seventh night when “off service.”
+The ICU is covered by two teams, consisting of one attending, two fellows, four residents, one advanced practice registered nurse, and a full complement of social work, nutrition, pharmacy, Child Life and pastoral care support.
+Each night is covered by two fellows and two residents, one advanced practice registered nurse, and one in house attending.